ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_cnn.md

 * `LossMSE` and `MetricAccuracyMSE` use the mean square error (MSE).
 * `LossNLL` uses the negative log-likelihood loss (see [here](https://pytorch.org/docs/stable/generated/torch.nn.functional.nll_loss.html) for more details).
 * `LossRMSE` and `MetricAccuracyRMSE` use the root mean square error (RMSE).
-* `MetricAccuracy`uses an accuracy metric computing the percentage of correctly predicted labels.
+* `MetricAccuracy` computes the percentage of correctly predicted labels.
 * `MetricAccuracyCHI2` uses a reduced $\chi^2$ value.

 #### Learning rate scheduler